data478/getdata.assignment/README.md

-Getting and Cleaning Data -- Project
+Getting and Cleaning Data on Human Activity Recognition Using Smartphones Data Set
 ==================

 The script ```run_analysis.R``` assumes that the source data is in a